What We Do

 • You are ineligible for homelessness assistance (when a local authority will not provide temporary accommodation because of your immigration status).

-At Housing Matters we work as hard as we can to ensure that we can provide free, independent and confidential advice to every person we work with.
-We make sure that we treat everyone help with equal fairness and respect, and we hope to ensure that our service is there for everyone in housing need living in Bristol and the surrounding areas.
+At Housing Matters we work hard to ensure that we can provide free, independent, and confidential advice to every person we work with.

 Translate »